pbalwierczak/test/ASSUMPTIONS.md

   - Provides better reliability and scalability
   - Enables event replay and audit capabilities
   - Supports multiple consumers and decoupled architecture
+- **Kafka Security**: For demonstration purposes, Kafka is unsecured, but in production it would be properly secured
+  - Only scooters would be authorized to post events (location updates, trip events)
+  - Only the backend service would be authorized to consume events
+  - Would implement proper authentication and authorization mechanisms

 ## Authentication & Security